-Students are allowed to possess and self-administer certain medications after proper signed authorization by both the student's parent and healthcare provider is submitted each year.
+Students are allowed to possess and self-administer certain medications after proper signed authorization by both the student's parent and healthcare provider are submitted each year.
 This applies to epinephrine auto-injectors, asthma medication, and diabetes medication.
 All other medication shall be stored in a locked location with the exception of epinephrine auto-injectors, and asthma rescue medication.
 These shall be kept in a secure, but unlocked location.

-- Allergy and anaphylaxis: Students are allowed to possess and self-administer an epinephrine auto-injector (when appropriate) after proper authorization has been submitted to [LEA] (Utah Code 26B-4-407).
-If the student does not self-carry the epinephrine auto-injector, the device shall be kept in a secure but unlocked location.
+- Allergy and anaphylaxis: Students are allowed to possess and self-administer an epinephrine auto-injector (when appropriate) after proper authorization has been submitted to [LEA] (Utah Code 26-41).
+If the student does not selfcarry the epinephrine auto-injector, the device shall be kept in a secure but unlocked location.
 All other allergy medication shall be kept in a locked location.
-Schools shall have at least one stock epinephrine auto-injector available as required by Utah Code 26B-4-406.
-Trained school employees shall immediately administer the epinephrine auto-injector to a person exhibiting potentially life-threatening symptoms of anaphylaxis. - Asthma: Students shall be allowed to possess and self-administer their asthma medications (when appropriate) after proper authorization has been submitted to the school by Utah Code 26B-4-408.
-If the student does not self-carry the asthma medication, the device shall be kept in a secure but unlocked location. - Each school may carry stock albuterol for use with a student who: - Has a known diagnosis of asthma by a healthcare provider; - ${\circ}$ Has a current asthma action plan on file with the LEA; and - ${\circ}$ $\,$ Is showing symptoms of an asthma emergency.
+Schools shall have at least one stock epinephrine auto-injector available as required by Utah Code 26-41.
+Trained school employees shall immediately administer the epinephrine auto-injector to a person exhibiting potentially life-threatening symptoms of anaphylaxis. - Asthma: Students shall be allowed to possess and self-administer their asthma medications (when appropriate) after proper authorization has been submitted to the school by Utah Code 26-41.
+If the student does not selfcarry the asthma medication, the device shall be kept in a secure but unlocked location. - Each school may carry stock albuterol for use with a student who: - Has a known diagnosis of asthma by a healthcare provider; - o Has a current asthma action plan on file with the LEA; and - o Is showing symptoms of an asthma emergency. - The decision of a school to carry stock albuterol may not be interpreted to relieve a student's parent or guardian of providing a student's medication or create an expectation that an LEA shall have stock albuterol available. - Diabetes: Students shall be allowed to carry and self-administer their diabetes medication (when appropriate) after proper authorization has been submitted to the LEA as allowed by Utah Code 53G-9-506.